 Fortune teller Madame Burova is retiring, but before she does she has some promises to keep and some secrets to reveal - the new novel from the bestselling author of The Keeper of Lost Things.

 In London, it is time for another woman to make a fresh start.
-Billie has lost her university job, her marriage, and her place in the world when she discovered something that leaves her very identity in question.
+Billie has lost her university job, her marriage, and her place in the world when she discovers something that leaves her very identity in question.
 Determined to find answers, she must follow a trail which might just lead right to Madame Burova's door.

 Ruth Hogan is the queen of uplifting fiction and Madame Burova reminds us why.
 Each character is lovingly crafted, their stories beautifully and heartbreakingly woven into something magical.
 The writing crackles with humour and warmth whilst not being afraid to tackle the harsh realities of racism in the 1970s.
 It's the kind of story you want to devour greedily but then feel bereft that you won't get to spend more time with Imelda, Cillian, Billie, Treasure, and all the other glorious characters.
 I can't imagine a better book in which to lose yourself at the moment.
 Stunning, immersive and absolutely wonderful.